Maksym-Olshanskyy/pygrep/README.md

 - `-C`: makes searching case sensitive.
 - `-c`: disables color (automatically disabled when writing to a file).
 - `-l`: prints line numbers before each resulting line.
+- `-s`: takes the following string as the search string, even if it looks like an invalid argument.

 ## Error handling